gleam-lang/website/src/tour/case-expressions.md

 The `if` keyword can be used to add a guard expression to case clause in order to assert that values are equal or not.

-Both the patterns have to match and the guard has to evaluate to `True` for the clause to match.
+Both patterns have to match and the guard has to evaluate to `True` for the clause to match.

 ```rust,noplaypen
 case xs {